By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Typical Pitfalls & How To Fix Them Fast

-If your palette looks too gray or cool, balance it with a warmer trim shade and add natural wood or brass accents to bring back dimension and warmth.
+Your room looks too gray or cold?
+Balance it with warmer trim and add wood or brass accents.
+This brings back warmth and depth.

 Final Brushstroke: Bringing It All Together

-Remember: Color isn’t just decoration!
-It shapes how a room feels every single day.
+Color isn’t just decoration.
+It changes how the room feels.

 You need more home decor inspiration or organizational tips?
 Feel free to roam around my blog!